 This is a casual club and there are not many rules.
 The rules we have are largely common sense.
-Club policies and rules are created by the tennis committee based upon feedback from the membership.
 We welcome new ideas.
-Feel free to contact any member of the committee to discuss ideas for improving the club, express concerns, request clarification, or to tell us what you love and want to be sure is not changed about the club.
-Feel free to share your thoughts with any committee member.
+Feel free to contact any member of the committee to discuss ideas for improving the club, express concerns, request clarification.

 You are also welcome to attend and speak at committee meetings.
-If you would like to have an item on the agenda please contact the chair, Hyam Siegel, prior to the meeting.
+If you would like to have an item on the agenda please contact the chair, Joe Meyer, prior to the meeting.
 We are looking for new committee members.
-If you are interested in volunteering your time in this way you should contact Hyam or any other committee member.
-Committee members with contact information are listed at the bottom of this page.
+If you are interested in volunteering your time in this way you should contact a committee member.
+Meetings are held first Monday of the month, 6:15 p.m.

 To make the season more fun for everyone, please cancel your court reservations on the computer system promptly when you do not intend to use the court.
 It can be helpful to others even if you cancel only an hour before your reservation starts.
 For those who want a court when they are all booked it is a good idea to check the reservation calendar frequently.
 Also, please make sure your footwear is flat-soled and made for soft court play.
 Running and workout shoes have soles that are too aggressive and will damage clay courts.
 Making repairs to the courts is time consuming, sometimes expensive, and renders the courts unusable until the work is finished.